yurifarion/DetectiveCapybara-VisualNovel-Unity2D-XML-/README.md

 * Unity 2020,1,6f1

-## 📫 Contributing to Dectective Capybara
+## 📫 Contributing to Detective Capybara

 To contribute to Dectective Capybara, follow these steps: